Skip to main content

 The dispose() port collects cleanup callbacks.
 Adapters' dispose() methods are wired into this so they release resources (DB pools, file handles) on shutdown.
 Order: registered disposers run in reverse, then port adapters in reverse registration order.

 The Store interface in libs/act/src/types/ports.ts.
-The framework needs the store to do these eleven things:
+The framework needs the store to do these things:

 interface Store extends Disposable {